 and performance art, plus fashion photography; in particular, the work of photographer

 Guy Bourdin.
-As a keen amateur photographer, I delight in connecting with both urban
+As a keen amateur photographer, I delight in connecting with the details of both urban and natural environments, details that may perhaps normally be overlooked, plus textures and forms and scenes that tickle my humour.

 In the autumn of 2017 I embarked upon a #365PhotoChallenge and I will add a selection of my favourite images to my Photography page.

-I was recently looking at old sepia photographs of my maternal great grandmother, who was an opretta performer in her early life.
+I was recently looking at old sepia photographs of my maternal great grandmother, who was an operetta performer in her early life.
 (Sadly I did not inherit Ellen’s vocal talents).

 I am considering attempting a bas relief to capture her beautiful profile.